scc-digitalhub/docs/user/docs/tasks/secrets.md

 Working with different operations may implu the usage of a sensitive values, such as external API credentials, storage credentials, etc.

-In order to avoid embedding the credentials in the code of functions, Digital Hub supports an explicit management of credentials as secrets.
+In order to avoid embedding the credentials in the code of functions, the platform supports an explicit management of credentials as secrets.
 This operation exploits the underlying secret management subsystem, such as Kubernetes Secret Manager.

 Besides the secrets managed natively by the platform to integrate e.g., default storage credentials, it is possible to